Python-Markdown/markdown/docs/extensions/header_id.md

     Default: `True`

     The `forceid` setting turns on or off the automatically generated ids for headers that do not have one explicitly defined (using the [Attribute List](attr_list.md) extension).

+        :::pycon
         >>> text = '''
         ... # Some Header
         ... # Header with ID # { #foo }'''